New Front Door Cost

 Best front door for security

-Composite and uPVC offer the most security because they’re weather resistant and water proof, this means they won’t deteriorate over time and become weakened.
+Composite and uPVC offer the most security because they’re weather-resistant and waterproof, which they won’t deteriorate over time and become weakened.

 But composite is superior to uPVC because of the material it’s manufactured from, the door and frame are extremely strong.
 Most composite doors contain laminated glass too, which works like safety glass, when broken it doesn’t shatter everywhere and stays in place.